raphaelcampos/rank-aggregation-problem/README.md

 # Rank Aggregation Problem

-This code was developed as part of the course ***Design and Analysis of Algorithms*** of the graduate program of Federal University of Minas Gerais.
+This code was developed as part of the course ***Design and Analysis of Algorithms*** of the Graduate Program in Computer Science of the Federal University of Minas Gerais.

 ## The work